greatnortherncircuits/de7301-docs/source/installation.rst

 Partially re-assemble the radio, leaving the bottom case off

 * Reinstall the Front Panel audio cable
-* Align the front panel with the top side alignment pins and put in position
+* Align the front panel with the top side alignment pins
+* Ensure that the "long flex" and the "short flex" are both facing the same direction (not 'tucked away')
 * Reinstall the two silver front panel retainer screws on the side closest to you (the bottom)
 * Reinstall the remaining two silver front panel retainer screws on the opposite side (the top)
 * Remove tape on the speaker (and PTRX-7300)
 * Reinstall the top case, including the two pairs of screws on each side.
 * Do NOT reinstall the bottom case at this time.
 * Do NOT reinstall the fan at this time.
+* Orient the radio so the bottom side (without the cover) is up
+* Rotate the radio so that the front panel is closest to your body

 +++++++++++++++++++++
 Reconnect SD Card